Dolphin Watching in Anna Maria Island – FAQ & Tips

 What Time of Year Is Best for Dolphin Tours?

-Dolphin tour boats around Anna Maria Island operate year-round, because you can see them here any time of year.
+Dolphin tour boats around Anna Maria Island operate year-round, because you can see dolphins here any time of year.

 The weather is usually ideal in spring (March to May) and fall (September to November), with milder temperatures and fewer crowds.
 Summertime is also very popular, especially with families, but it can be hot and humid, so keep that in mind.